FREQUENTLY ASKED QUESTIONS ON TRADEMARKS

 Can an applicant claim convention priority in a trademark application?

-Under Philippine law, an application for registration of a mark filed in the Philippines shall be considered as filed as of the day the application was first filed in the foreign country if the applicant:
+Yes, an applicant can claim convention priority in the Philippine trademark application.
+By virtue of the convention priority claim, an application for registration of a mark filed in the Philippines shall be considered as filed as of the day the application was first filed in the foreign country if the applicant:

 What is the duration of a trademark registration in the Philippines?